T'Keyah Crystal Keymáh: Career

 During college and after graduation, Keymáh taught theater, dance, and mime.
 She has also done many theater performances, and produced and directed films.
 One of the original cast members of Fox Television's Emmy winning variety show, In Living Color, for five seasons Keymáh played a number of characters, including Cryssy, the central character of her self-written signature piece, "In Black World".
 She also sang and danced on the show.
 After In Living Color, she played contractor Scotti Decker in On Our Own; played comedy show writer Denise Everett on the 1996 TV series The Show; and provided the voices for Roz, Shavonne, Aki, Mrs. LaSalle, and many others in Waynehead.
 For four years, Keymáh was a series regular on Cosby, where she played flight attendant-lawyer-pastry chef-teacher Erica Lucas Hall.
 Following Cosby, she appeared for three seasons on the Disney series That's So Raven as Raven's mother, Tanya Baxter.
 In season four, her character was written out of the plot so that Keymáh could care for her ailing grandmother.
 Keymáh co-wrote and costarred in a two-person stage show with music, called Sellout!?!, with fellow College alumnus Bryan C. Jones, who was also one of the many guests to appear in her hit variety show T'Keyah Live!
-They did the first workshop presentation of Sellout!?! in 2013 at their alma mater.
 On June 21, 2022, Entertainment Tonight announced that Keymáh would reprise her role as Tanya Baxter on the That's So Raven spin-off, Raven's Home.